dysfunctionals/sdi-client/README.md

 # sdi-client
 ## About
-A node.js-based client developed for use on all browsers on all platforms.
+A node.js-based client developed for use on all browsers on all platforms and devices

 ## Installation
 - `npm install`